Third-party usage guidelines for Varnish trademarks

 In instances where permission to use the Varnish trademark has been granted, proper trademark attribution through trademark symbols and credit lines will help makes the public aware of our trademarks, and help prevent them from becoming generic terms.
 Credit lines also help clarify that the trademarks belong to Varnish Software.
 Accordingly, Varnish Software would appreciate you attributing ownership of Varnish trademarks to the Varnish Corporation by using trademark symbols (™ or SM or ®) and credit lines as detailed below.

-XYZ Corporation, a member of the Varnish® Partner program, has developed the ABC solution for use with the industry-leading Varnish Cache.
-The ABC solution is one of numerous products XYZ has developed.
+XYZ Corporation, a member of the Varnish® Partner program, has developed the ABC solution for use with the industry-leading Varnish Cache™.

-“Varnish” receives a trademark symbol in the headline because this is the most prominent appearance, and when it appears as part of the “Varnish Partner program” name because this is the first appearance in text.
+“Varnish” receives a trademark symbol because this is the first appearance in text body.
 While there is no trademark symbol after “Varnish” when it appears later in the copy since we already used a symbol the first time that the term “Varnish” appeared in body copy.
 It is always acceptable to continue using the ® after “Varnish” throughout the document.

 For more information regarding the use of Varnish logos, please review the page “Third-party usage guidelines for Varnish logos”.